isakkabir/Airbnb-Price-Analysis/README.md

 Airbnb Seattle article.ipynb contains the analysis, visaulisations, the models and the conclusion.

 # Result<a name="results"></a>
-The result is presented in the following Medium article.
+The result is presented in the following Medium [article](https://medium.com/@middlebergm/using-linear-regression-seattle-airbnb-data-68d7049fe77a) .

 # Licensing, Authors, Acknowledgements<a name="licensing"></a>
 Data Source can be acquired from [Kaggle](https://www.kaggle.com/airbnb/seattle)